 How C-Level Sales Is Different

-In other sales situations with lower-level employees or individual consumers, you might get by with a generic pitch about the benefits of your product or service.
-With C-level executives, a pitch that sounds like you are reading it from a sales script will get you ignored at best and cut short at worst, forever leaving the executive with a negative impression of your company.
+In common sales situations with lower-level employees or individual consumers, you might get by with a generic pitch about the benefits of your product or service.
+However, with C-level executives, a pitch that sounds like you are reading it from a sales script will get you ignored or even cut—forever leaving the executives with a negative impression of your company.

-To succeed at C-level sales, you must put the time in to understand the executive’s industry, their company and their motivations.
-Of course, personalizing your pitch is always crucial, but in lower-level sales, you will likely be doing much less research due to the volume of leads you will be speaking with.
-In C-level sales, the stakes are higher, and, as such, you will have to prepare more for your meeting.
+Furthermore, you must invest time in understanding the executive’s industry, company, and motivations.
+Of course, personalizing your pitch is always crucial, but in lower-level sales, you may get by with less research—but in C-level sales, the stakes are higher, and, thus, you will have to prepare more for your meeting.